Smilius88/DGCharacterGenerator/README.md

 The flags ``-p`` and ``-b`` (``--profession`` and ``--background``) allow you to specify which profession or background you would like your character to have.
 Currently, only the generic professions are avialable, so you can be a Federal Agent but not an Navy/ONI operator.

 You don't have to copy the profession or background name exactly- you can look in ``DGCharacterGenerator.py`` to see which words the generator will recognize.
-Be sure to use single or double quotations marks if there is more that one word in the profession: ``\"federal agent\"``, not ``federal agent``.
+Be sure to use single or double quotations marks if there is more that one word in the profession: ``"federal agent"``, not ``federal agent``.

 ### Optimization